-Effective January 1, 2009, New Mexico's IOLTA program was converted to mandatory with a comparability requirement, the details of which are described in full in Rule 24-109.
+Effective January 1, 2009, New Mexico's IOLTA program was converted again - this time to mandatory with a comparability requirement, the details of which are described in full in Rule 24-109.
 It requires that all New Mexico attorneys who hold IOLTA eligible funds participate in IOLTA and that the funds be held at Eligible Financial Institutions.
 Compliance and enforcement are described in Rule 17-204.

 Through IOLTA, attorneys and law firms place IOLTA-eligible client funds in a pooled interest-bearing trust account.
-The interest is remitted to the Center for Civic Values and is distributed at the direction of the Court to provide free civil legal assistance to the poor, law-related education for the public and improvements in the administration of justice.
+The interest is remitted to the Center for Civic Values and is distributed at the direction of the Court to provide free civil legal assistance to the poor.
 To enroll in IOLTA, please refer to the Enrollment section.
 To learn more about compliance, see the .

 Annual grant allocations are based on the recommendations of the Access to Justice grant committee.
 More than $5.4 million has been awarded since the program's inception, and IOLTA has long been one of the largest non-governmental entities funding civil legal services for poor people in the state.
 Learn more about IOLTA grants.